 Personally, I’m continually amazed by a dichotomy of reading about combat tactics and the reality of the performing them on the ground.
 While these situations are studied from perfect aerial views with everything clearly marked, the reality is that everything is seen and evaluated at ground level.
 A great tactician has to survey covertly without being spotted, without knowing anything about hidden emplacements, without being able to see actual numbers, and usually with only partial views with key pieces blocked by obstacles.
 He must have an intimate and cold evaluation of his mens’ training and weapons’ capabilities.
 He has to gather this information while laying in mud or thickets – sending men around only so far as they can recon without being seen.
 This soup of input is then processed and a plan churned out instantly; often in the heat of battle.
 As the assaults progress, they must re-evaluate and keep moving very quickly using tactics of misdirection and hitting positions before they can re-adjust to the assault.
 As an avid player of FPS tactical games like Counter-Strike, I see how this is like poetry in motion when you get hooked up with a good team that can sense the shifting positions and anticipate counter-assaults.
 They know when to rush and when to shift.
 I find this an amazing skill; and one I’ve always wanted to learn more about.

-To see how this looks in action, ladies and gentlemen, I present to you the Assault on Guns at Brecourt Manor as shown in Band of Brothers Episode 2 (note: these videos sometimes break if they get copyright takedown notices – just search for the title on youtube and you’ll find others)
+To see how this looks in action, I present to you the Assault on Guns at Brecourt Manor as shown in Band of Brothers Episode 2 (note: these videos sometimes break if they get copyright takedown notices – just search for the title on YouTube and you’ll find others).

 Below the videos is the battle flow diagrams.

 Also, there are a number of videos made about the assault on YouTube as well.

 Review on the site and flow of battle at the actual location: